hashicorp/terraform/website/docs/cli/cloud/migrating.html.md

 -> **Note:** When initializing Terraform Cloud, `terraform init`'s `-migrate-state` and `-reconfigure` options aren't valid.

-There are three main paths for what happens when initializing Terraform Cloud support:
+There are three main scenarios when you might initialize Terraform Cloud support:

 1. **Fresh working directory:** If the working directory has no existing Terraform state, no extra work happens during initialization.
 You can start using Terraform with Terraform Cloud right away.
 2. **`remote` backend:** If the working directory was already connected to Terraform Cloud with the `remote` backend, Terraform can continue using the same Terraform Cloud workspaces.
 The local names shown for those workspaces will change to match their remote names.